-This is exactly why health organisations all over the world urge you to use a meat thermometer, and who are we to argue with them?
+This is exactly why health organizations worldwide urge you to use a meat thermometer, and who are we to argue with them?

-In this post I'll be citing their research, as well as showing you exactly how to use an instant-read digital meat thermometer, and how to take care of it.
+In this article, I’ll be citing their research, showing you exactly how to use and take care of your instant-read digital meat thermometer

-Food safety is obviously very important, but using a good thermometer goes beyond just this.
-It also ensures that your meat tastes as delicious as possible.
-What’s the point of spending hours on buying meat, preparing it, grilling or smoking it, only to then ruin it by under or over cooking it?
+Food safety is obviously important, but using a good thermometer goes beyond this.
+It ensures your meat tastes as delicious as possible.
+What’s the point of spending hours buying meat, food preparation, grilling or smoking, only to then ruin it by under or overcooking it?

-Also, while your stomach might be able to take certain germs from meat, the same isn’t true for pregnant women, the elderly, or children.
-Making sure that your food can be eaten by anyone should always take priority.
+Also, while your stomach can stand up to certain germs from meat, the same isn’t true for pregnant women, the elderly, or children.
+Making sure that everyone can eat your food should always take priority.

-If you can’t take our word for it, then I recommend taking a look at this page on food borne illnesses.
+If you can’t take our word for it, I recommend looking at this page on food-borne illnesses.
 It lists the kinds of food illnesses that can emerge from poorly prepared meat.

 Different kinds of meat need to reach specific temperatures before the ecoli in the flesh is killed off.
-Failure to do this can cause sometimes fatal problems in humans, so it is imperative to understand these temperature benchmarks.
+Failure to do this can cause fatal problems, so it is imperative to understand these temperature benchmarks.

-I recommend taking a look at this quick guide on target meat temperatures to help you get a better understand of target meat temperatures.
+Check out this quick guide on target meat temperatures to help you get a better understanding of target meat temperatures.

-A lot of people swear by comparing the firmness of meat to their own hands as a guide for when meat is cooked.
-While I can appreciate that you can (literally) get a good feel of how 'done' meat, you can never use this to accurately gauge the internal temperature of it.
+Many people swear by comparing the firmness of meat to their own hands as a guide for when meat is cooked.
+While this may offer a good feel of firmness, it can’t accurately gauge its internal temperature.